 Civilization and Copper: The Codelco Collection

 This attractively designed book published by the world's largest copper mining company describes and illustrates copper's use and heritage from antiquity to the 21st century, all around the world.
-Learn how civilizations used copper to make jewelry, ornaments, utensils, weapons, religious objects, money, scientific and musical instruments, machinery and artwork – as well as myriad new uses for copper that are innovating our world today.
+Learn how civilizations used copper to make jewelry, ornaments, utensils, weapons, religious objects, money, scientific and musical instruments, machinery and artwork – as well as new uses that are innovating our world today.

 A collection of interesting facts and figures relating to copper and its many applications.

-- Introduction to Copper and Copper Alloys
+Copper and Copper Alloys

-- History of Copper
+History of Copper

 The Statue of Liberty

 Copper & Kids